strvcom/ios-networking/Sources/Networking/Documentation.docc/Documentation.md

 A networking layer using native `UrlSession` and Swift concurrency.

 ## Overview
-Heavily inspired by Moya, the networking layer's philosophy is focused on creating individual endpoint routers, transforming them into a valid URLRequest objects and applying optional interceptors and processors in the network call pipeline.
+Heavily inspired by Moya, the networking layer's philosophy is focused on creating individual endpoint routers, transforming them into a valid URLRequest objects and applying optional adapters and processors in the network call pipeline.

 ## Router
 By conforming to the ``Requestable`` protocol, you can define endpoint definitions containing the elementary HTTP request components necessary to create valid HTTP requests.